apache/drill/_docs/sql-ref/nested/004-repeated-contains.md

 		+------------+------------+
 		5 rows selected (0.072 seconds)

-Which objects have powered sugar toppings?
+Which objects have powdered sugar toppings?
 Use the asterisk wildcard instead of typing the entire keyword pair.

     SELECT name, REPEATED_CONTAINS(topping, 'P*r') AS `Powdered Sugar?` FROM  dfs.`/Users/khahn/Documents/test_files_source/testRepeatedWrite.json` WHERE type='donut';